Hello! こんにちは! Bonjour! ¡Hola!

 您好! 안녕하세요!
 Guten tag! नमस्ते!

-I am a fourth year Human Computer Interaction (HCI) PhD student at the University of Washington Paul G. Allen School of Computer Science & Engineering (CSE).
-I am a member of DUB and co-advised by Dr. James Fogarty and Dr. Sean Munson in the Intentional Traces Collective Lab of Human Centered Design & Engineering (HCDE) department.
-I have a BBA in Information Systems and a minor in Applied Statistics, and a MS in Healthcare Management & Informatics from Kennesaw State University where I was advised by Dr. Adriane Randolph in The BrainLab.
-My research focus is primarily in leveraging health tracking and wearable applications for behavioral change support in comorbid and mental health populations.
+I am a PhD candidate at the University of Washington Paul G. Allen School of Computer Science and Engineering, specializing in Health Human-Computer Interaction (HCI).
+I'm proud to be a member of DUB and co-advised by Dr. James Fogarty and Dr. Sean Munson in the Intentional Traces Collective Lab of Human Centered Design & Engineering (HCDE) department.

 Publications